punitarani/punitarani.github.io/_hackathons/Hack at CEWIT.md

 permalink: wastenot
 author: Punit Arani
 date: Mar 5, 2023
-abstract: Combat food waste while supporting those in need: easily donate excess food, reduce waste, and give back to your community.If you're on the go, our service makes it easy to collect and deliver food.
+abstract: Combat food waste while supporting those in need.
+Sasily donate excess food, reduce waste, and give back to your community.If you're on the go, our service makes it easy to collect and deliver food.
 category: Winner
 ---